Perry Como: Como in concert

-—Nick Perito and Ray Charles, "If I Could Almost Read Your Mind"

 Vocal characteristics

 Como credited Bing Crosby for influencing his voice and style.
 Como's voice is known for its good-natured vocal acrobatics as portrayed in his novelty songs such as "Hot Diggity (Dog Ziggity Boom)", but there was another side to Como.
 Music critic Gene Lees describes it in his sleeve note to Como's 1968 album Look To Your Heart:

 Despite his immense popularity, Como is rarely given credit for what, once you stop and think of it, he so clearly is: one of the great singers and one of the great artists of our time.

 Perhaps the reason people rarely talk about his formidable attributes as a singer is that he makes so little fuss about them.
 That celebrated ease of his has been too little understood.
 Ease in any art is the result of mastery over the details of the craft.
 You get them together to the point where you can forget about how you do things and concentrate on what you are doing.
 Como got them together so completely that the muscles don't even show.
 It seems effortless, but a good deal of effort has gone into making it seem so.
 Como is known to be meticulous about rehearsal of the material for an album.
 He tries things out in different keys, gives the song thought, makes suggestions, tries it again, and again, until he is satisfied.
 The hidden work makes him look like Mr. Casual, and too many people are taken in by it—but happily so.